kadonne/Algorithms-Project/README.md

 | **Search** | Time to locate target hashes in the structure |
 | **Sorting** | Time to organize data (where applicable) |

-Results are documented and visualized in 3D graphs showing the relationship between data structure choice, operation type, and performance.
+Results are documented and visualized in 2D and 3D graphs showing the relationship between data structure choice, operation type, and performance.

 ## Security Note